-- A highly experienced speech pathologist, researcher, project manager and educator, with particular expertise working with people from culturally and linguistically diverse backgrounds.
+- A highly experienced speech pathologist, educator, researcher, and project manager, with particular expertise working with people from culturally and linguistically diverse backgrounds.

 - Strength areas include: transforming and innovating learning and clinical resources, information, and experiences for distinct audiences; rigorous quantitative and qualitative research skills; and developing relationships with people and understanding their contexts.